Faculty and Staff

 Jennifer Kotzin, B.S., B.A., is a research assistant for the UCEDD.
 Kotzin works on the National Core Indicators project and is also the research assistant for the Spina Bifida Registry project through the Institute on Development and Disability at OHSU.
 Her interests lie in mental health support, specifically in depression, hopelessness, and suicide prevention.
 Back to photos

-Samantha New, B.A., is a student worker at the UCEDD.
+Samantha New, B.S., B.A., is a community research liaison at the UCEDD.
 New plays a supportive role assisting with data entry, data cleaning, grant reporting requirements, and the development and dissemination of UCEDD products.
-A post-bacc student at Oregon State University, Sam is pursuing a B.S. in Environmental Science with a specialization in applied ecology.
+Sam recently completed a post-bacc undergraduate degree in Environmental Sciences at Oregon State University.
 Back to photos

 Anne Niven, M.Div.